 Contact Us Today.

 Contact the Law Office of James Alston today if you are facing charges of solicitation.
 The damage to your reputation, standing in the community, along with your freedom, are all at risk.
-Call today to get help from an attorney with experience and insight into the justice system, and how to navigate within the system and get results.
+Call today to get help from a solicitation attorney in Houston with experience and insight into the justice system, and how to navigate within the system and get results.
 Call today.